 I love the look of the images in the headers.
 The site makes great use of full-width images, alternating images with text, parallax, and embedded video to show the products.
 The full-width pages make great use of color.

 The home page displays a full-width image followed by a tiled gallery of videos and images with links to the various categories in the shop.
-A store locator shows a global map with pins for every location that sells Oxétte’s products.
+A store locator shows a global map with pins for every location that sells Oxétte’s products (which you can emulate by using an interactive map plugin).
 All of the colors work together nicely.
-It’s hard to tell this is a Divi website.

 Curto is a shoe-making husband and wife team in Brig, Switzerland, that makes fashionable shoes, bags, and accessories such as wallets and belts, under 12 different brands.
 Their shop has been in business since 2000.
 Their products are free of pollutants and toxins.
 The website was designed by Pierre Biege.

 The homepage is a one-page design with a full-screen video, a section about the company, an image slider that shows off the products, links to the product collections, information about the workshop, and location information.
 Each of the collections are shown in galleries.